alberto-lorente/REPORT-DECEMBER/README.md

 # REPORT-DECEMBER
-The materials an notebook for the December Report can be found here.
+The materials and notebook for the December Report can be found here.

 To run the notebook, the two tsv files should be uploaded to the notebook.

+Link to the notebook: https://colab.research.google.com/drive/1YCtmhpKM5Qg07AH8BLqFDjDp1PSaifDK?usp=sharing